ebi-webcomponents/nightingale/packages/nightingale-sunburst/README.md

 #### `side: number (default: 500)`

-This will be use as `width` and `height` of the canvas and as the diameter of the biggest circle in the sunburst.
+This will be used as `width` and `height` of the canvas and as the diameter of the biggest circle in the sunburst.

 #### `weight-attribute: string (default: "value")`

-The attribute in the `data` nodes that will be use to calculate the proportions of the segments in the sunburst.
+The attribute in the `data` nodes that will be used to calculate the proportions of the segments in the sunburst.

 Note: All the nodes in the `data` parameter should have an attribute named as indicated in this attribute.

 #### `name-attribute: string (default: "name")`

-The attribute in the `data` nodes that will be use to for the labels of each segment.
+The attribute in the `data` nodes that will be used to for the labels of each segment.

 Note: All the nodes in the `data` parameter should have an attribute named as indicated in this attribute.